Key Takeaways

 MANAGE: Response and Mitigation

 MANAGE allocates resources to the risks identified in MAP and assessed in MEASURE.
 Its four categories cover risk treatments and response plans (MG-1), strategies to maximize AI benefits while minimizing harm (MG-2), third-party risk management (MG-3), and documentation and communication of risk treatments (MG-4).
-MANAGE is where governance becomes operational: not what you know about risk, but what you do about it.
+MANAGE is where governance becomes operational, turning what you know about risk into what you actually do about it.

 The Seven Characteristics of Trustworthy AI